-This summer, Monika will be heading to Paris Fashion Week — a longtime dream for the model.
+Last month, Monika appeared in Paris Fashion Week — something that was a longtime dream for the model.

 "Paris is my dream.
-I love Paris so much, I just want to go there and have some fun," she enthused.
+I love Paris so much," she said back in May.

 Besides modelling, Monika is "a very busy girl," her mom added.
 She’s also a competitive synchronized swimmer and attends school full-time.

 Her goal is to one day become a designer.